arteys/MSLASpheroidStamp/README.md

 Spheroids made from cells of different cultures in microwells in the wells of a 96-well plate.
 Further they will be poisoned (at least some of them) with all sorts of poisons under the sound of laughter, as befits a mad scientist.

+# Files
+Unfortunately the stl files are too big for github, so they are on [zenodo.com](https://zenodo.org/records/14562031) and on [Printables](https://www.printables.com/model/1243707-stamps-and-molds-for-mslaspheroidstamp)

 ### Z-offset